eonil/hpsf/README.md

 ====
 Eonil.

+HPSF stands for "High Performance SwiftUI Foundation".
+This is essentially a collection of code to support making high performance apps UI using SwiftUI.

 HPSS stands for "High Performance SwiftUI Samples".
 This is essentially a sample app code which shows how to make high performance apps UI using SwiftUI.